How do I get an extreme risk protection order?

 - be written;

-- include information about the number, types, and location of the respondent’s firearms and ammunition if you have that information; and
+- include information about the number, types, and location of the respondent’s firearms and ammunition if you have that information.1

 Your petition must be served to the Office of the Attorney General and the respondent.1

 How will a judge make a decision about whether or not to grant the order?

 The judge can issue an extreme risk protection order if the judge finds that there is significant danger that the respondent will cause bodily injury to himself/herself or others by having possession or control of, purchasing, or receiving any firearm or ammunition.1 When deciding if there is significant danger, the judge will consider factors such as:

 - the respondent’s history or pattern of threats or acts of violence;